djandyr/docuware-autostore/README.md

 * __autoStore.limit__

-    Limit the number of files returned from document tray for processing
+    Limit the number of files returned from document tray for processing.
+Default set to 100